Are you noticing that young children have weaker fine motor skills these days?

 I remarked, “I’m sure you’re proud of that hand for how hard it works, so we should all give your strong hand an extra big clap.
 Hold it up and let it take a bow.”

-Once everyone was on board with how many fingers everyone had, I informed Jason that the fingers on his “strong hand” needed names.
+Once everyone was on board with how many fingers everyone had, I asked Jason whether the fingers on his “strong hand” had names.

-I went on to say that he could choose whatever names he wanted for his three fingers and that he could use those names while we sang the song.
-He named them “Michael, Steven and Cam”, much to the delight of his 3 friends with those names sitting closest to him.
+“Michael, Steven and Cam”, he replied, much to the delight of his 3 friends with those names sitting closest to him.

-We all held up 3 fingers and sang “Michael, Steven, Caaaam….Cam, Steven and Miiiichael”, which was a happy moment for everyone, on a number of different levels….and a great learning opportunity.
+We all held up 3 fingers and sang “Michael, Steven, Caaaam….Cam, Steven and Miiiichael”, to the “5 Fingers” tune, which was a happy moment for everyone, on a number of different levels….and a great learning opportunity.